best-practice-and-impact/ons-spark/_sources/spark-concepts/partitions.md

-# Managing partitions
+## Managing Partitions

 DataFrames in Spark are *distributed*, so although we treat them as one object they might be split up into multiple partitions over many machines on the cluster.
 The benefit of having multiple partitions is that some operations can be performed on the partitions in parallel.

 More partitions means greater *parallelisation*.
 However, there is a cost associated with multiple partitions, for example scheduling delay and data serialisation.
-In the **Spark Application and UI** article we saw that putting a small DataFrame into one or two partitions can lead to more efficient processing.
+In the [Spark Application and UI](../spark-concepts/spark-application-and-ui) article we saw that putting a small DataFrame into one or two partitions can lead to more efficient processing.

 In this notebook we will explore these partitions and how the partitioning of a DataFrame is affected by importing, processing and writing data in Spark.
 The goal is not to find the optimum number of partitions for a given DataFrame, the goal is to have greater awareness of partitioning so we can avoid the extreme cases of over-partitioning, under-partitioning and highly skewed partitioning.

-## Investigating partitions
+### Investigating partitions

 We will start by investigating the partitions of some DataFrames.
 We will look at the partitions of a newly created DataFrame, an imported DataFrame and a processed DataFrame.
 But first, we'll need to do some imports and create a local application in the usual way.
 ````{tabs}